vashokkumar812/onetable/README.md

 Currently we have the following models that are core to the app's structure:

-**Organization**: Highest level model storing information for the user's parent organization (group, company, team, etc).
+-**Organization**: Highest level model storing information for the user's parent organization (group, company, team, etc).
-**OrganizationUser**: Users who have access to / been added to an organization **App**: A 'workspace' where users can create forms to store lists of objects with different fields **AppUser**: Users who have access to / been added to an app **List**: Parent object for naming and defining a 'form' to be created and used by a user for entering data **ListField**: Definitions for the fields associated with and to be collected for each List **Record**: Parent object for storing a List form entry saved by a user **RecordField**: Field values associated with each record saved for a List / ListField definition
+-**OrganizationUser**: Users who have access to / been added to an organization -**App**: A 'workspace' where users can create forms to store lists of objects with different fields -**AppUser**: Users who have access to / been added to an app -**List**: Parent object for naming and defining a 'form' to be created and used by a user for entering data -**ListField**: Definitions for the fields associated with and to be collected for each List -**Record**: Parent object for storing a List form entry saved by a user -**RecordField**: Field values associated with each record saved for a List / ListField definition

 _Note: right now, the concept of an OrganizationUser / AppUser does not use any of the Django roles and permissions frameworks but can / should in the future_